V1n4y4kS1ngh/gitleaks-action/readit.md

 ## 🔍 Knowledge Base

-Due to crawling restrictions on Algoworks.com, the KB currently contains:
+Due to crawling restrictions on the algoworks website, the KB currently contains:

 * AI Hackathon documents uploaded  to S3
 * These documents are temporarily acting as the information source for Bedrock KB ingestion.